mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 HIDING If a Traveller is able to position themselves completely in cover so the enemy cannot see them, and chooses not to make any attacks, they can hide.

-However, if an enemy is aware of the Traveller’s presence, they can still be attacked.
-The Traveller gains all the benefits of cover but also gains a bonus to their armor’s Protection (or giving the Traveller Protection if they did not already have one).
+However, if an enemy is aware of the Traveller's presence, they can still be attacked.
+The Traveller gains all the benefits of cover but also gains a bonus to their armor's Protection (or giving the Traveller Protection if they did not already have one).
 The amount of bonus Protection a target receives depends on the type of cover it is hiding behind.

 If a Traveller could potentially claim cover from two different types of cover (for example, they have ducked down behind a ground car within a forest and also has trees between themselves and their attacker) then they only receive a Protection bonus from the most effective cover.